brimcg/Fiat500ePort/README.md

 - Place the outside attachment plate over the port and binding posts, then secure with 4 nuts

 ### Test
+- Reconnect 12V battery
+- Plug charging cable into port and verify that charging starts properly
+  - If it doesn't then the cable order was likely messed up or some pin was badly contaminated.
+Since I didn't suffer this fate, I can't really help provide correcting suggestions other then inspect for cleanliness and compare your assembly to your photos to see if you can identify the error
+- Disconnect charging cable

 ### Re-assembly
+- Press plastic port surround back into place until it locks in.
+It's mounting tabs only allow the proper orientation
+-